...SMALL CRAFT ADVISORY IN EFFECT THROUGH TUESDAY MORNING...

 127 PM EDT Mon Oct 25 2021

 .Synopsis for Massachusetts and Rhode Island coastal waters...

-For information on possible hazardous weather beyond the 24-36
+For additional information on possible hazardous weather for the

-NW winds 10 to 15 kt, increasing to 15 to 20 kt after midnight.
-Gusts up to 25 kt.
-Seas 4 to 5 ft. seas are reported as significant wave height, which is the average of the highest third of the waves.
+E winds 15 to 20 kt with gusts up to 25 kt.
+Seas 8 to 11 ft.
+Showers likely. seas are reported as significant wave height, which is the average of the highest third of the waves.
 Individual wave heights may be more than twice the significant wave height.